 What professions can be held liable for medical malpractice?

 Medical Malpractice claims can be brought against just about any person who is a professional or a business that engages or employs professionals.
 Medical malpractice claims, in particular, are those brought against medical professionals or businesses that engage or employ these medical professionals.
 These medical professionals may include, but are not limited to, doctors of various specialties, nurses, therapists, pharmacists, podiatrists, chiropractors, and psychologists.
 Our Louisville medical malpractice attorney will thoroughly investigate your medical negligence case to identify those individuals or entities that may be responsible for causing your injuries.

 What are the most common type of medical malpractice claims?

-What experience do you have with claims against professionals?
+What experience do you have with medical malpractice claims against professionals?

 Our Louisville medical malpractice lawyers have filed suit and litigated claims against almost all types of medical professionals.
 Hance & Srinivasan, PLLC, has litigated cases against hospitals, clinics, physicians, physician’s offices, nurses, and nursing homes.
-We will thoroughly investigate your case to identify all responsible parties.
+Our Louisville medical negligence lawyers will thoroughly investigate your medical malpractice case to identify all responsible parties.

 What is Medical Malpractice?